anthdm/hollywood/README.md

 Hollywood is an ULTRA fast actor engine build for speed and low-latency applications.
 Think about game servers, advertising brokers, trading engines, etc...
 It can handle **10 million messages in under 1 second**.

+## What is the actor model?

+The Actor Model is a computational model used to build highly concurrent and distributed systems.
+It was introduced by Carl Hewitt in 1973 as a way to handle complex systems in a more scalable and fault-tolerant manner.

+In the Actor Model, the basic building block is an actor, called receiver in Hollywood, which is an independent unit of computation that communicates with other actors by exchanging messages.
+Each actor has its own state and behavior, and can only communicate with other actors by sending messages.
+This message-passing paradigm allows for a highly decentralized and fault-tolerant system, as actors can continue to operate independently even if other actors fail or become unavailable.

+Actors can be organized into hierarchies, with higher-level actors supervising and coordinating lower-level actors.
+This allows for the creation of complex systems that can handle failures and errors in a graceful and predictable way.

+By using the Actor Model in your application, you can build highly scalable and fault-tolerant systems that can handle a large number of concurrent users and complex interactions.

 ## Features

 - lock free LMAX based message queue for ultra low latency messaging